john-cd/rust_howto/bk/src/categories/development-tools_testing/fuzzing.md

 ### Differential Fuzzing: (For comparing implementations) {#skip}

-This is a more advanced technique and often involves custom scripting or tools.
+This is a more advanced technique and often involves custom [scripting][p-scripting] or tools.
 There aren't specific crates for it.

 ## `cargo fuzz` {#cargo_fuzz}